chalt0319/pokemon_project_gem/pokemon_project/README.md

 ## Pokemon Gem Project

 Welcome to your new gem!
+With this gem, you can view a list of Pokemon you can learn more about.

 ## Installation

 To install this gem, type in the following into your terminal:

-    `gem install pokemon_project`
+    gem install pokemon_project

 Congratulations!
 You are now ready to use your new gem!